-1. When is the best time to buy whole life insurance?
+When is the best time to buy whole life insurance?

-2. Is term life insurance better than whole life insurance?
+Is term life insurance better than whole life insurance?

-4. Is whole life insurance taxable?
+Is whole life insurance taxable?

-The interest on cash value in a whole life policy is not taxable income.
-If you receive dividends, they are considered to be a “return of premium,” which means that they are not taxable as long as the dividends you’ve received do not exceed the premiums you’ve paid.
+Taking any money out in excess of your basis from the cash accumulation account is taxable as ordinary income.
+Dividends are considered a “return of premium,” which means that they are not taxable as long as the dividends you’ve received do not exceed the premiums you’ve paid.
 The death benefit to your beneficiaries is usually tax-free income.

-5. What happens if you surrender a whole life policy?
+What happens if you surrender a whole life policy?